 There are so many things to do in Atlanta, but a "must-see" attraction on your list should be the Georgia Aquarium.
 Check out more than 60 exhibits featuring a variety of animals and habitats.
 Next door is the World of Coca-Cola, where you can interact with multiple exhibits, learn about the history of Coca-Cola, and sample more than 100 different beverages from around the world.

 Dahlonega is the center of Georgia’s wine country!
 The vineyards include Frogtown Cellars, Cavender Creek Vineyards & Winery, Kava Vineyard and Winery, Montaluce Winery & Estates, Three Sisters Vineyards and Winery, and Wolf Mountain Vineyards & Winery.
 Plan to have lunch or dinner at The Smith House in Dahlonega, they have been serving home-cooked family-style meals since 1899.

 Although there are fewer than 500 residents, Helen is the state's third most visited city.
 It is a quaint Bavarian Village that will give you a glimpse of Germany.
 Stroll the downtown area and visit the many local shops and grab a delicious meal at one of the Bavarian-style restaurants that feature schnitzel, German potato pancakes, Goulash soup, and of course, some great in-house German brews.
 During the summer you can also go river-tubing.

 Climb to the top of the tallest waterfall in Georgia, which drops 730 feet and has multiple tiers.
 There is also a trail leading to Springer Mountain, the southern endpoint of the Appalachian Trail.

-You can be sure of plenty of fun things to do to keep everyone happy on your RV vacation to Margaritaville RV Resort!
+You can be sure of plenty of fun things to do to keep everyone happy on your RV vacation to Camp Margaritaville RV Resort!